 I’ve been able to do this in many airports, such as Singapore, Abu Dhabi, and Bangkok, and there are many more.
 If you don’t go through border control, you’re not technically entering that country.

 However, if you have a really long layover and you want to go check out the city, you will have to go through immigration and customs in order to leave the airport.

 It’s usually pretty obvious once you arrive.
-When you get off the plane, look for signs that say transit.
+When you get off the plane, look for signs that say transit, transfer, or connecting flights.
 If you don’t see any, and the only option leads you to a passport check line, then you really don’t have a choice.

 If you want to know ahead of time, ask the agent when you check in, or even one of the flight attendants on your first flight, if you will have to go through immigration and customs on your layover.

 Do you have to go through security on your layover?

 Like most things, this varies on the airport.
 The simple answer is you will probably have to go through security.

 For most domestic layovers, you won’t have to go through security again.
 However, some airports have separate security checkpoints for each terminal, so if you land in one terminal and your next flight is in another, you would have to go through security again.

 On international layovers, even those where there is a transit area, you will most likely have to go through security.